SymfonyCasts/30-days-last/sfcasts/modal-component.md

 Copy, then delete it.
 Let's craft a `Modal` component, this time by hand.
 Create a new file in `templates/components` called `Modal.html.twig`, and paste.

-As I mentioned with the `Button`, we don't *need* a PHP class for a component.
+Just like I said with the `Button`, we don't *need* a PHP class for a component.
 When you don't, we call it an "anonymous component".
 And they work great!

 On top, render `attributes`...  then add `.defaults()` so we can move these two